 During periods of inclement weather conditions, it may be necessary to close the university due to safety concerns.
-Inclement weather includes ice and snow storms, tornados, hurricanes and flooding that present a threat to the campus community while attending or traveling to and from the university.
-When the threat or the presence of inclement weather presents a safety hazard to the campus community, it is the joint responsibility of the Provost and Vice Chancellor for Academic Affairs (or designee), Associate Vice Chancellor for Campus Safety and Emergency Operations, Assistant Vice Chancellor for Human Resources, and the Chief of Staff to make a recommendation to the Chancellor whether to close campus.
+Inclement weather includes ice and snowstorms, tornados, hurricanes and flooding that present a threat to the campus community while attending or traveling to and from the university.
+When the threat or the presence of inclement weather presents a safety hazard to the campus community, it is the joint responsibility of the Provost and Vice Chancellor for Academic Affairs (or designee), Director of Police and Public Safety, Director of Environmental Health and Safety, Assistant Vice Chancellor for Human Resources, and the Chief of Staff to make a recommendation to the Chancellor whether to close campus.